 In this situation, the defendant will be facing a host of possible very serious consequences.
 First, a violation of any of the conditions of release can result in arrest.
 In addition, the defendant can be held on the violation until the case has been completed either by plea or at trial.

 Any violation of conditions of release is taken extremely seriously by the courts in New Mexico.
 New Mexico judges are particularly sensitive to violations of domestic violence no-contact orders.
-Chances are a violation of the no-contact order in the absence of some very strong and persuasive support on the part of the alleged victim will result in immediate arrest.
+Chances are that a violation of the no-contact order in the absence of some very strong and persuasive support on the part of the alleged victim will result in immediate arrest.

 In addition, there is a good chance that the defendant will be jailed for some period of time.
 In cases of serious violations such as subsequent acts of domestic violence, the defendant will be jailed until the case has concluded.
 Such acts of domestic violence would include physical violence, verbal threats, stalking, repeated phone calls (or texts, emails, Facebook posts…) as well as any other acts of domestic violence as defined fairly broadly under the law.